ndom91/home2019/src/posts/easy-shell/2018-03-23-easy-shell.md

 This is a basics guide intended to help newcomers and experienced Linux users alike get more comfortable with Bash.

-This is not a tutorial or anything of that nature, just a collection of useful commands, materials, tips and tricks gathered from around the internet.
+This is not a tutorial or anything of that nature, jjjjkust a collection of useful commands, materials, tips and tricks gathered from around the internet.

 ## Introduction